Gonzalo933/clinical-disease-embedding/README.md

 I followed the methodology explained in this article: https://towardsdatascience.com/neural-network-embeddings-explained-4d028e6f0526

 I downloaded all wikipedia articles for clinical conditions.
 That is, articles that contain the infobox template for "medical condition".
-As an example, this is the infobox for (Legionnaires' disease)[https://en.wikipedia.org/wiki/Legionnaires%27_disease].
+As an example, this is the infobox for [Legionnaires' disease](https://en.wikipedia.org/wiki/Legionnaires%27_disease).

 ![Medical condition example](data/img/legionnaires_disease.png "Medical condition example")